Service Dog Training in Alaska

-Although you may already have a dog, seldom have what it takes to work day in and day out.
-We will evaluate your current dog, but understand that over the past decade we have only found three to be temperamentally sound to do the work necessary.
+Although you may already have a dog, seldom they have what it takes to work day in and day out.
+We will evaluate your current dog, but understand that over the past decade we have only found a few to be temperamentally sound to do the work necessary.
 We work with several breeders that breed dogs specifically for service work.
 These dogs are not your ordinary pet.
 These dogs have been bred to have the temperament, the personality, the size and structure to perform the duties of a service dog.

 5. Fundraising/Financing meeting.

 Please note that we are a for profit service dog training school and with that it enables us to keep the costs down and affords us the ability to allow you to make monthly payments (upon approval).
 If you choose to obtain your own fundraising/financing to pay for our service that is up to you, we cannot get involved with any fundraising, grants, bake sales, etc. because we are the direct recipient of such funds.
 The price breakdown is explained during your initial interview process and kept very private.

 Many of our clients have been able to obtain funding for their service dogs using outside organizations.
 While we know that asking for money is difficult, many organizations may be able to help.

 Each puppy/dog will learn puppy obedience, crate training, house manners, leadership, confidence building, basic obedience commands; sit, down, come, stay, wait, look, off, no, extended stays, mild distractions, beginning off leash work, heel/loose leash walking.
 During this time your puppy/dog will have the foundation for service work and will have learned many commands including some of his/her specific commands for you personally.